clux/modul8/Readme.md

 The `data` domain is initialized from the server with every key specified to `.data()`, but can be extended live on the client.
 The data API is particularly useful for web applications that needs particular application data to always be bundled.
-Anything that can be serialized (including pre-serialized string input) can be sent to the data domain.
+Anything that can be serialized (including pre-serialized javascript input) can be sent to the data domain.

 ## Using Plugins
 Extending the data domain in conjunction with creating specialized domains to handle that data,